- University of Wisconsin-Eau Claire

 The UW-Eau Claire pre-law program is not a major; instead it includes a selection of courses that will satisfy the general education requirements at UW-Eau Claire and prepare you for the law school admissions test and law school.
 A career in law requires a bachelor’s degree in a major of your choice, followed by a three-year program in law school.
 Students declare the pre-law designation with the political science department chair so that they can be assigned to a pre-law adviser.Contact Info:

 UW-Eau Claire graduates fare very well in seeking admission into law school.
 Each year UW-Eau Claire places several students into law school at UW-Madison.
 In addition, graduates regularly attend the University of Minnesota, Hamline University and Marquette.
-Other recent graduates have attended Indiana University, Boston University, Northwestern, Harvard, University of Michigan and Yale.
+Other recent graduates have attended Indiana University, Boston University, Northwestern, Harvard, University of Michigan, Princeton and Yale.

 Each pre-law student is assigned a faculty adviser from the political science department.
 Advisers provide individualized attention to students and are available to answer questions about law programs, courses and other concerns.
 They also have up-to-date information on the admission requirements of regional law schools.